 20. Job Shop

-Part of Job Shop company, Design2Part is a more straightforward search engine of factories based in North America.
+Part of Job Shop Company, Design2Part is a more straightforward search engine of factories based in North America.
 You can search by name, types of service provided, location (or region), and keywords.
 Manufacturers are listed in alphabetical order, and each comes with contact information.
-Make sure to check the website of each company listed here in case there is a change in address, services, and other details not yet updated in the directory.
+Make sure to check each company’s website in case there is a change in address, services, and other details not yet updated in the directory.

 Similar to Job Shop, manufacturers listed in MacRae’s Blue Book directory are all based in North America.
-People source for custom manufacturers overseas mainly to save on production cost, even with shipping.
-However, the directory is filled with more than 1.2 million North American industrial companies so you should be able to compare prices and get the best possible quality.
+People source for custom manufacturers overseas mainly to save on production costs, even with shipping.
+However, the directory is filled with more than 1.2 million North American industrial companies, so you should be able to compare prices and get the best possible quality.

 The Fabricator is a publication of FMA (Fabricators and Manufacturers Association, International).
 In June 2019, it released a list of the 40 most successful metal fabricators in the United States.
-In case the new product design of yours involves a lot of metal fabrication, the list is an excellent resource to connect with reputable manufacturers.
+If your new product design involves a lot of metal fabrication, the list is an excellent resource to connect with reputable manufacturers.
 Even if it may not be a financially viable choice for mass production, at least you can get a prototype of exceptional quality to be used as a sample.

 25. MNI (Manufacturers’ News, Inc.)

-Part of MNI, the IndustryNet is mostly filled with suppliers of finished goods, although you can use the search function to search by category/product type to look for “Prototypes” and “Contract Manufacturing” or other relevant queries for factories.
+Part of MNI, the IndustryNet comprises mostly suppliers of finished goods.
+However, you can use the search function to search by category/product type to look for “Prototypes” and “Contract Manufacturing” or other relevant queries for factories.
 IndustryNet claims that the database is all compiled by real people instead of aggregated from the entire web.
 If true, the information should all be accurate.

 It is quite challenging to pinpoint custom manufacturers on Bizbilla because there is no specific category for that.
-There is a “Services” tab available, but it’s not even specific to custom manufacturing.
-An effective way to find factories is using the “Products” tab and contacting the manufacturers directly.
+A “Services” tab is available but is not specific to custom manufacturing.
+An effective way to find factories is by using the “Products” tab and contacting the manufacturers directly.
 Look for products in a similar category as yours.